hoshangc09/used-car-price-prediction/README.md

 ## Overview

 This repository hosts a Jupyter notebook that outlines the creation of a predictive model for used car pricing.
-Aimed at assisting used car dealerships, this model helps in understanding the critical factors influencing vehicle prices, thereby guiding inventory and pricing decisions.
+Aimed at assisting a used car dealership, this model helps in understanding the critical factors influencing vehicle prices, thereby guiding inventory and pricing decisions.

 ## CRISP-DM Framework